 - Backed by the biggest global crypto exchange

 - With Direct Wallet, Trust Wallet and Binance Chain Wallet, it can get confusing

 |Metamask||Service fee of 0.875%||All ERC-20 tokens||None|

 |Binance||Zero||40+ blockchains + ERC-20 tokens||None|

 How do Dogecoin Wallets Work?

 Dogecoin wallets work like any other crypto wallet – they offer a safe place for your digital currency so you can hold it like you would a conventional currency.
 With a Dogecoin wallet, you can send and receive your DOGE and other crypto using your unique wallet address.
 With the best Dogecoin wallets, you can also stake DOGE and other crypto to earn rewards.
-With eToro for example, you can stake ETH, ADA and TRN for rewards.

 Types of Dogecoin Wallets

 - Dogecoin software wallets